 GCSE Art & Design

-No essays, very little writing, all work finished by May 1st in Year 11, and the chance to develop your own ideas and individual work ………. interested?
+No essays, all work finished by early May in Year 11, and the chance to develop your own ideas and individual work ………..interested?
 Then consider GCSE Art and Design.

 The Art course is challenging and exciting; it is designed to build on the students lower school experiences, culminating in a final exhibition at the end of the course to celebrate their success.

 The GCSE Art course enables students to explore designs and ideas creatively, realising their ideas through a variety of media areas such as Drawing and Painting, Textiles, Graphics, printing processes, photo manipulation on the PC and 3-D, if desired.
 The course is structured around a number of modules that are theme based to develop the Portfolio Unit, and an externally set assignment as the final practical exam.

-In order to be successful at GCSE level you need to have good observational drawing skills, be able to plan and prepare ideas and designs on paper, be willing to use research into other artists work to influence your ideas and, above all, have energy and motivation to realise your intentions.
+In order to be successful at GCSE level you need to have good observational drawing skills, be able to plan and prepare ideas and designs on paper, be willing to use research into other artists work to influence your ideas, research independently both imagery and artists work, be able to show a ’journey’ in your work, work with the teacher discussing your ideas and intended outcomes and, above all, have energy and motivation to realise your intentions and work independently.

-Homework is a vital part of the course and will be based on development of class work.
+Homework is a vital part of the course and will be based on the development of class work.
 In order to help with resources the Art room is open for use most lunchtimes to complete homework or attempt extension work.
-Individual folder reviews are undertaken throughout year 11, to ensure that all assessment objectives have been thoroughly addressed.
+Individual folder reviews are undertaken in Year 11, to ensure that all assessment objectives have been thoroughly addressed.

 The AQA Syllabus is followed.
 The syllabus requires you to address four Assessment Objectives in both the portfolio component and the externally set assignment.

 The course structure is as follows: